pypa/pipx/docs/comparisons.md

 ## pipx vs poetry and pipenv
 * pipx is used solely for application consumption: you install cli apps with it
 * pipenv and poetry are cli apps used to develop applications and libraries
-* all three tools wrap pip and virtual envrionments for more convenient workflows
+* all three tools wrap pip and virtual environments for more convenient workflows

 Example interaction:
 Install pipenv and poetry with pipx: `pipx install poetry`